dykstrom/fasm-ant/README.md

 ### System requirements

 You need Java 8 and Ant 1.7 or later to use fasm-ant.
-It has only been tested on Windows, but with Java's old promise "write once, run anywhere" it might just work on Linux as well. :-)
+Tested on Windows 7, Windows 10, and Ubuntu Linux.

 ### Installation